· By Clive Wright

 If you wish to continue using your existing line-up of products, you could consider pausing or alternating usage while incorporating products without endocrine disrupting chemicals.

-Importantly, you should avoid using products housed in plastic packaging, with harsh chemicals, and 'fragrance' listed on product labels.
-It's particularly important to avoid these products altogether while pregnant (due to prenatal exposure) and breastfeeding.
+Importantly, you should minimise using products in plastic packaging, formulated with harsh chemicals, and ‘fragrance’ listed on product labels.
+It’s particularly important to avoid these products altogether while pregnant (due to prenatal exposure) and breastfeeding.
 It has been suggested to avoid them entirely if you have a family history of hormonally-driven cancers or diseases that can be fuelled by hormone disruptors.

-You might also consider testing your 'body burden' (bio-monitoring tests used to measure a person’s toxic exposure) to ensure phthalates aren’t accumulating to toxic levels and that your body is clearing them quickly and efficiently.
-Low level exposure can be OK depending on your personal 'body burden' or toxic load.
+You might also consider testing your ‘body burden’ (bio-monitoring tests used to measure a person’s toxic exposure) to ensure phthalates from cosmetic products, consumer products and ordinary everyday products aren’t accumulating to toxic levels and that your body is clearing them quickly and efficiently.
+Low level exposure can be OK depending on your personal ‘body burden’ or toxic load in the human body.

 If you’re wanting to take extra precautions, consider implementing natural remedies to balance hormones and help with hormone disruption.
 Lindsay Carter from Sanatio Naturopathy in Sydney, Australia shares her top eight tips for balancing hormones with natural remedies including diet, exercise, and herbal supplements such as withania (ashgwanda).
 Lindsay also has developed a blueprint for reducing estrogen naturally.

-Endocrine disruption is real.
+Endocrine disruption is real and can have adverse effects even at low doses.
 Fortunately, there are clean skincare products that offer all you need and nothing unnecessarily more, without any of the nasties.
-Because skincare shouldn't cost your health, or our planetary health.
+Because skincare shouldn’t cost your health, or our planetary health.